Mercury at Abbey Field

 Both of these are marked on the map above.

 Accessible parking – there will be a limited amount of parking in the car park which will be free for blue badge holders.
-Please book this in advance.
+These spaces will need to be booked in advance, either in person or by phoning our friendly ticket sales team on 01206 573948.

 Could you car share with friends or relatives to help with traffic problems?
 Join the LoveurcarColchester car share bay scheme for FREE, then you can park in preferential bays in town centre car parks including St Mary’s, and St Johns Street.
 You will still have to pay (please see information further down) but you will be able to park in a wider space nearer the exit and share the parking charge and fuel with your fellow car sharers.
 Or park in the LoveurcarColchester bays at Colchester Station for free!
 (Maximum stay eight hours) then walk into town.